Bank and Credit Union Mergers: Practical Advice for Executives

 The Role of LPL Financial

-At LPL Financial, we’re proud to be helping both institutions achieve their goals.
+At LPL Financial, we’re proud to be helping both institutions achieve their goals, making it easier for them to navigate their transitions while setting themselves up for long-term success.
 We’ve partnered with Old National Bank and Renasant Bank to deliver not just a successful transition of wealth management assets from one platform to another — but an industry-leading blueprint for long-term success.
 With scalable infrastructure, implementation expertise, and deep experience in wealth integrations, we’re helping financial institutions solve complexity and clear the path for wealth program expansion.
 LPL helps banks and credit unions get the hard part right — so they can focus on the growth ahead.

 *S&P Global.
 “Bank M&A activity rebounds in March, pushing Q1 2025 total deal value to $1.61B.”
 April 8, 2025